SHIVAMAMBAH/RNN/README.md

 - The cat chased the mouse.
 - The mouse chased the cat.

 The sentence are clearly very different.
 However, the bag of words representation would deem them identical.
-Hence, this type of representation works well for simpler application (such as claffication), but a greater degree of linguistic intelligence is required for more sophistcated applications in difficult settings such as sentimental analysis, machine translation, or information exactraction.
+Hence, this type of representation works well for simpler application (such as clasiffication), but a greater degree of linguistic intelligence is required for more sophistcated applications in difficult settings such as *sentimental analysis*, *machine translation*, or *information exactraction*.<br>